 Not everyone can dance out of bed when it's time to start the day.
 But if it's a struggle to drag yourself from under the covers on a regular basis — even after a good night’s sleep or that tiredness persists for a prolonged period — it can start to have a negative impact on your ability to live your life to the fullest.

-So if you regularly find yourself asking, “Why am I so tired in the morning?” then maybe it is worth reviewing your habits — in the day and at night — that could be contributing to that grogginess.
+So if you regularly find yourself asking, “Why am I so tired in the morning?” then maybe it's worth reviewing your habits — in the day and at night — that could be contributing to that grogginess.